tendant/simple-thumbnailer/docs/STATUS_LIFECYCLE.md

 │    → "created" = stuck waiting for download                 │
 │    → "processing" = stuck generating thumbnail              │
 │    → "uploaded" = old status needing migration              │
+│    → Note: "failed" status is EXCLUDED from backfill        │ └─────────────────────────────────────────────────────────────┘
+                           ↓
+┌─────────────────────────────────────────────────────────────┐
+│ 2.
+Check for timeout (created/processing only)              │
+│    → If status = "created" or "processing"                  │
+│    → Check time since last update (updated_at)              │
+│    → If > 1 hour: mark as "failed"                          │
+│    → Log timeout failure                                    │
 └─────────────────────────────────────────────────────────────┘
                            ↓
 ┌─────────────────────────────────────────────────────────────┐
-│ 2.
+│ 3.
 Verify objects exist and are uploaded                    │
 │    → GetObjectsByContentID() for derived content            │
 │    → Check all objects have status = "uploaded"             │
 └─────────────────────────────────────────────────────────────┘
                            ↓
 ┌─────────────────────────────────────────────────────────────┐
-│ 3.
+│ 4.
 Update derived content status based on verification      │ │    → If all objects uploaded: status = "processed"          │
-│    → If no objects: status = "created" (needs retry)        │
-│    → UpdateContentStatus() to correct status                │
+│    → If no objects: keep current status (needs retry)       │ │    → UpdateContentStatus() to correct status                │
 │    → Log status update                                      │
 └─────────────────────────────────────────────────────────────┘
 ```

 **Backfill Detection Scenarios:**
-- **Stuck at "created"**: Parent download never started or failed → retry job
+- **Stuck at "created" >1 hour**: Parent download failed or worker died → mark as "failed"
-- **Stuck at "processing"**: Thumbnail generation crashed or timed out → retry job
+- **Stuck at "processing" >1 hour**: Thumbnail generation crashed or timed out → mark as "failed"
 - **Status "uploaded"**: Old status from v0.1.21 or earlier → migrate to "processed"

+**Note:** Failed jobs are intentionally excluded from backfill scanning.
+Once a job is marked as "failed", it should be handled through a separate retry mechanism or manual intervention, not continuous backfill processing.

 ## Status State Machine Diagrams